Rational choice model: Criticism

 Both the assumptions and the behavioral predictions of rational choice theory have sparked criticism from various camps.

-The limits of rationality
+The fundamental concept of rational choice theory has been criticized by numerous economists and philosophers for decades.

-As mentioned above, some economists have developed models of bounded rationality, such as Herbert Simon, which hope to be more psychologically plausible without completely abandoning the idea that reason underlies decision-making processes.
-Simon argues factors such as imperfect information, uncertainty and time constraints all affect and limit our rationality, and therefore our decision-making skills.
-Furthermore, his concepts of 'satisficing' and 'optimizing' suggest sometimes because of these factors, we settle for a decision which is good enough, rather than the best decision.
-Other economists have developed more theories of human decision-making that allow for the roles of uncertainty, institutions, and determination of individual tastes by their socioeconomic environment (cf. Fernandez-Huerga, 2008).
+Some economists have developed models of bounded rationality, such as Herbert Simon, which hope to be more psychologically plausible without completely abandoning the idea that reason underlies decision-making processes.
+His concepts of 'satisficing' and 'optimizing' suggest sometimes we settle for a decision which is good enough, rather than the best decision.
+Other economists have developed more theories of human decision-making that allow for the roles of uncertainty, institutions, and determination of individual tastes by their socioeconomic environment.